 - Jerkass Woobie:

 - Big Mom Used to Be a Sweet Kid who was abnormally gigantic for a human, unable to recognize her knack for causing disaster, and suffered from a psychotic eating disorder.
 When she was forced to fast because the culture she lived in demanded it for a festival, it inevitably was too much for her and she took to a rampage in the one place that she seemed to belong.
-She and the other members of her orphanage were forced to relocate elsewhere...only for her to accidentally eat them alive in a feeding frenzy, leaving her all alone with no idea of what happened (thinking they'd simply abandoned her).
+She and the other members of her orphanage were forced to relocate elsewhere... only for her to accidentally eat them alive in a feeding frenzy, leaving her all alone with no idea of what happened (thinking they'd simply abandoned her).
 She was found by Streusen, and under his poor influence, became fully cognizant of her abilities to kill and destroy with ease, then built herself up as one of the four strongest pirates in the entire world, making it impossible for anyone to dare to come against her even if they wanted to.
 Worse, one of her daughters furthered her rift between her and the giants by betraying a political marriage between her family and the ruler of the giants, Loki.
-She has since lived her live in a highly vindictive manner and now suffers hungers spells regularly, despite trying to carry out a noble dream started by her caregiver, Mother Carmel, (who was really a child slaver masquerading as a nun who never cared for her at all and was planning on selling her to the government).
+She has since lived her life in a highly vindictive manner and now suffers hunger spells regularly, despite trying to carry out a noble dream started by her caregiver, Mother Carmel, (who was really a child slaver masquerading as a nun who never cared for her at all and was planning on selling her to the World Government).

-- Pudding as of Ch.
-862 is cemented as this.
+- Pudding as of Chapter 862 is cemented as this.
 She started off as a kind, beautiful young lady who's revealed to be a three-eyed Bitch in Sheep's Clothing and Consummate Liar who plans to murder Sanji and his family (which is Big Mom's plan all along) in the supposed wedding.
 When the wedding time comes, however, a flashback shows that she Used to Be a Sweet Kid, but a lot of people bullied her for having a Third Eye and Big Mom didn't help much beyond telling her to cover it with her bangs, while also ridiculing her own daughter's eye.
-Thus Sanji calling her third eye "beautiful" causes her to have a Villainous Breakdown.
+Thus, Sanji calling her third eye "beautiful" causes her to have a Villainous Breakdown.

 - Memetic Loser:

-- Charlotte Smoothie built up fairly negative reputation over time.
+- Charlotte Smoothie built up a fairly negative reputation over time.
 Of the three Sweet Commanders active at the time the Straw Hats arrived, she's the only one who didn't fight Luffy, and some lesser ranked family members have proven a more direct threat than her, provoking accusations of her being an irrelevant Faux Action Girl who was often ridiculed for not doing anything.

 - Charlotte Bruleé has been mockingly named the MVP (most valuable player in the "game"), for the Straw Hats.
 Since most of the Straw Hats' own plans wouldn't have gone properly without Bruleé being there to be exploited for her mirror powers or taken as a hostage, and even when left alone has still screwed over her own side (such as tanking the Big Mom pirates' morale by telling them what really happened with Katakuri)...